4rthurCoelho/estudos-em-sass/README.md

 ## How to to compile the css?

-1) With Sass installed, in the main directory, run the command `sass styles.sass css/styles.css`
+1) With Sass installed, in the main directory, run the command `sass sass/styles.sass css/styles.css`